-Consistent with the above commitment, section 57 of the CER Act provides that the CER must establish an advisory committee (IAC) for the purpose of enhancing the involvement of the Indigenous peoples of Canada and Indigenous organizations in respect of CER-regulated facilities.
-Membership of the IAC must include at least one person recommended by each of an Indigenous organization that represents the interests of First Nations, an Indigenous organization that represents the interests of the Inuit, and an Indigenous organization that represents the interests of the Métis.
+Consistent with the above commitment, section 57 of the CER Act requires that the CER establish an advisory committee for the purpose of enhancing the involvement of Indigenous Peoples and Indigenous organizations in respect of pipelines, power lines and offshore renewable energy projects as well as abandoned pipelines under Part 2 of the CER Act; Part 2 addresses safety, security and protection of persons, property and environment.
+Section 57 further provides that membership of the IAC must include at least one person recommended by each of an Indigenous organization that represents the interests of First Nations, an Indigenous organization that represents the interests of the Inuit, and an Indigenous organization that represents the interests of the Xet.